-Poonam Yadav may not be the popular stars in women’s cricket but has been the forerunner to lead the spin attack.
-Let’s reminisce Poonam Yadav’s incredible dream that she conquered.
+Poonam Yadav may not be the popular stars in women’s cricket but has been the forerunner to lead India’s spin attack.
+Let’s reminisce Poonam Yadav’s incredible dream she conquered recently.

 Yadav, who is ranked Number-2 and Number-9 currently in the T20I and ODI’s in the world has less following compared to her male counterparts and also among the star players in her team.

 Devoid of stardom, Yadav is a prime proponent for consistency and variation in her bowling spell.

 While passion is a must to succeed at the highest level, it’s her understanding of the game that makes her a standout.

 The current Indian team has some fixed spots that are left unaltered unless if the players are prone to injuries, among them are Smriti Mandhana, Harmanpreet Kaur, Mithali Raj, Deepti Sharma.
 There is one spot that is occupied by Poonam Yadav who stands tall in the list of the core team.
 Her services to this game are invaluable and have no standby player in place as of now in the team.

 She was the highest wicket-taker in 2018 for India in T20’s among both men and women, but very few people take note of this record.
 Also, she is the leading wicket-taker for Indian women’s cricket in the shortest format of the game.
 Very less does she boast about this achievement, but the 27-year-old fondly brags about the new weapon in her arsenal, “the Googly”.

 From trying a slow and loopy delivery till a faster one, she leaves no stones unturned to challenge the batters.
 Her variations though limited, are effective in bringing the essential breakthroughs.

 Yadav is bought into action in the middle and the Death overs, that seemingly proves her worth and importance to curtail run-rates, a flow of runs and picking wickets.